LunarClient/Apollo/README.md

 **Apollo** is an API for interacting with Lunar Client players from a server or proxy.

+## Architecture

+`api` contains classes available on all platforms.
+It defines the protocol between Lunar Client and servers / proxies.

+There are modules for different implementation of the API that are also plugins for their platform.
+These modules contain source sets for NMS and Mixin code.

 ## Building

 Run Spigot BuildTools to get a copy of the latest Minecraft Spigot in your local maven installation.